 For the latest information on the DoD response to the COVID-19 Outbreak, to include the latest instructions for face coverings, please click here.

-HQ USINDOPACOM Transitions to HPCON Bravo
+HQ USINDOPACOM Transitions from HPCON Bravo to HPCON Charlie

 The Secretary of Defense signed a memo to transition to a conditions-based phased approach to personnel movement and travel restrictions.
 While the COVID-19 pandemic still presents risk to DOD Service members, their families, and our civilian workforce, improving conditions warrant a transition in our approach to domestic and overseas personnel travel to a conditions-based, phased approach to personnel movement and travel.